-This Canadian Network for Health in All Policies (CNHiAP) workshop will take place over two 90-minute sessions: February 20 and 27, 2026
+This Canadian Network for Health in All Policies (CNHiAP) workshop took place over two 90-minute sessions: February 20 and 27, 2026

 Language: English

-*Workshop materials will be available in English and French
+*Workshop materials was available in English and French

 Background: